signals-protocol/signals-breakout-programs/docs/math.md

 # Signals Breakout Contracts Mathematical Model

 This document explains the core mathematical models and cost calculation algorithms used in the Signals Breakout Contracts project.
+These functions are implemented in the separate `math-core` crate.

 ## Core Price Formula